cocart-headless/cocart-cors/README.md

 Download the latest release and upload to your WordPress dashboard via the plugins page and then activate.
 That's it.

-CoCart will now work accross multiple domains.
+CoCart will now work across multiple domains.

 ## Bugs